Just My Type

 On a corner of the historic Old Port neighborhood in Portland stands the Gannett Building, which dates back to 1923 and once housed the offices and presses of the Portland Press Herald, Maine’s largest newspaper.
-Now the building has turned over a new page with the opening of The Press Hotel, though its former incarnation is still imprinted in the hotel’s design details.
+With the opening of The Press Hotel, the building’s former incarnation is still imprinted in the hotel’s design details.

-The interiors of The Press Hotel honor the golden age of print, from the installation behind the front desk making reference to blocks of letterpress type to the collection of vintage typewriters dancing across the lobby wall.
+The interiors of The Press Hotel honor the golden age of print, from the installation behind the front desk referencing blocks of letterpress type to the collection of vintage typewriters adorned across the lobby wall.

-The Herald’s city room has been transformed into the popular Inkwell Bar, where barkeeps mix classic cocktails such as the Machias Pimm’s and Old Fashioneds, while executive chef Josh Berry is making a splash cooking up New England farm-to-table cuisine at the UNION restaurant.
+The Herald’s city room has been transformed into the popular Inkwell Bar, where barkeeps mix classic cocktails such as the Machias Pimm’s and Old Fashioneds, while the executive chef is making a splash cooking up New England farm-to-table cuisine at the UNION restaurant.

 The journalists and editors of this formidable building may be gone, but The Press Hotel is writing its own story in the historic Old Port neighborhood, itself in the midst of a culinary, cultural, and commercial rebirth.